8 MINUTES 20 SECONDS | VARIOUS PRINT SECQUENCES SO FAR | 2002 – ONGOING

 The video 8min 20sec video composition (Cars #3, 2009/2020) was once rather fittingly described by a motion graphics enthusiast as 'a wonderful kaleidoscopic visual with subtle flickers of colour'.

 (...)
-(FL@33) has created a deceptively simple yet engagingly intricate video patchwork which blows Mike Figgis clean out of the water.
-Each image is sewn together from 500 frames of a 500-second video, forming a square canvas... (...)
-Grafik magazine
+(FL@33) has created a deceptively simple yet engagingly intricate video patchwork which blows Mike Figgis clean out of the water. (...)

 8min 20sec started as a concept in 2002 when we first started to record appropriate digital video footage – initially only with prints in mind.

-___ The series of photographic artworks was exhibited together with a first version of the video that was created especially for the Paris exhibition and was shown there on a plasma screen.
+___ The series of photographic artworks was exhibited together with a first version of the video patchwork that was created especially for this first exhibition in Paris, and was shown there on a plasma screen.

-___ The concept is based on capturing the city (in this case Paris) in video sequences of 8 minutes and 20 seconds (= 500 seconds).
+The initital concept was based on capturing city life in video sequences of 8 minutes and 20 seconds (= 500 seconds).
 We originally started with recordings from Paris.
 Each sequence was then reduced to 1 frame per second.

-___ The resulting prints are based on the individual collections of 500 frames (each) and are positioned within square compositions (40 x 40cm / 15.8 x 15.8" and a massive 90 x 90cm / 35.4 x 35.4" each, more are in the making with varying dimensions).
+___ The resulting prints are based on the individual collections of 500 frames (each) and are positioned within square compositions (initially 40 x 40cm / 15.8 x 15.8" and a massive 90 x 90cm / 35.4 x 35.4" each, more are in the making with varying dimensions).
 Some 8min 20sec prints on are already available at London-based graphic art label and online boutique stereohype.com.

-___ Also shown here are artworks number 6 and 7 of this ongoing series.
-They are entitled Millennium Bridge, London and Little Venice, London and were first published in a special 2005 edition of Swiss graphic design magazine idpure as part of an 8-page-FL@33-profile they featured in May 2005.
+___ Also shown here are squences entitled Millennium Bridge, London and Little Venice, London.
+These were first published in a special edition of Swiss graphic design magazine idpure as part of an 8-page-FL@33-profile they featured in May 2005.

 900mm x 900mm (35.4" x 35.4") and